accordproject/techdocs/website/versioned_docs/version-0.20/faq-developers.md

 You can also use any other text editor but you might not have the features available in VSCode

-* ## What can I do from the command line with Accord?
+* ## What can I do from the command line with Accord Project?

-The Accord Project tools are written in javascript and can be installed for the command line via Node.
+The Accord Project tools are written in javascript and can be installed for the command line via NPM.

 #### The Primary package is the **Cicero** CLI and it can be installed via: